Excerpts from 'Art, Life and Everything'

 my unfinished paintings at the end of the studio and looked at it from a distance, I saw something that looked rather like a horizon at the top of the canvas where I had pulled the brush.
 So

-I decided to keep this mark in the painting rather than allowing it to be lost in subsequent layers.
+I decided to keep that mark in the painting rather than allowing it to be lost in subsequent layers.
 This completely changed the space in the work; the first paintings I made in my new studio explored that idea.
 I also

 changed my medium and began to use acrylic paint on its own rather than the mix of oil and acrylic that I had been using in recent years.
 By changing the materials I worked with, I found that